hughpyle/ASR33/README.md

 # Teletype Model 33

 The [Teletype Model 33](https://en.wikipedia.org/wiki/Teletype_Model_33) was a very successful [computer terminal](https://en.wikipedia.org/wiki/Computer_terminal) in the late 1960s and 1970s.
-It has an important historical role in several essential innovations, including the [ASCII  character set](https://en.wikipedia.org/wiki/ASCII) and the [development of Unix](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch02s01.html) and [BASIC](http://dtss.dartmouth.edu/).
+It has an important historical role in several innovations, including the [ASCII  character set](https://en.wikipedia.org/wiki/ASCII) and the [development of Unix](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch02s01.html) and [BASIC](http://dtss.dartmouth.edu/).

 [![teletype model 33](pix/20180925_170552_x400.jpg)](pix/20180925_170552.jpg)

 ### Some Background: ASCII, Unix and the ASR33

+The history of the _teletypewriter_ spans [the earliest digital communications to global news and messaging networks](http://www.samhallas.co.uk/repository/telegraph/teletype_story.pdf).

-These new *interactive terminals* became popular not just as the _console_ for system administration, but also with _minicomputers_ such as the [DEC PDP-11](https://dave.cheney.net/2017/12/04/what-have-we-learned-from-the-pdp-11) that allowed multiple interactive users to connect to the same computer simultaneously, and the first generation of _personal computers_.
+With the Model 33 Teletype, new *interactive terminals* became the standard UI for _minicomputers_ such as the [DEC PDP-11](https://dave.cheney.net/2017/12/04/what-have-we-learned-from-the-pdp-11) – also allowing multiple users to connect simultaneously to the same computer! – and as affordable consoles for the first generation of _personal computers_.

-(_Mainframes_ allowed hundreds or thousands of interactive terminals across a building and beyond, but IBM systems mostly didn't use ASCII, and had different connection protocols).

-The history of the _teletypewriter_ is much larger and broader than described here, [from the earliest digital communications to global news and messaging networks](http://www.samhallas.co.uk/repository/telegraph/teletype_story.pdf).

 #### Terminal
 A terminal consists of __data input__ and __data display__, connected to a computer system.
 The teletype has a keyboard for input, and a continuous-roll printer for display.
-The printer prints 72 characters per line on continuous-roll paper, and includes a bell (so that a typist can tell when nearing the end of a line, but also just for notification).
+The printer prints 72 characters per line on continuous-roll paper, and includes a bell (so that a typist can tell when nearing the end of a line, but also for notification).

 #### Paper Tape
 In the "ASR" (Automatic Send-Receive) Teletype models there are two additional I/O devices: a paper-tape reader for input, and a paper-tape punch for output.
 [Punched paper tape](https://en.wikipedia.org/wiki/Punched_tape) is a great way to store and communicate data, although it's limited in capacity (10 characters per inch, or 2.66 kilometers per megabyte), slow (the Teletype can read/write at 10 bytes per second), and tears quite easily.